 You have added enough water when you can pick up a handful of the dough and squeeze it together easily without it falling apart.

 Press the dough together, then pat it into a rectangle.
-Fold the dough into thirds like a letter, then split it in half, form each half into a rectangle and wrap each piece in plastic wrap.
+Fold the dough into thirds like a letter, then split it in to two pieces one slightly larger than the other, form each piece into a rectangle and wrap each piece in plastic wrap.
 Chill the dough for at least one hour before using, or overnight.
 I prefer an overnight rest if possible.

 When you are ready to bake the pie, heat your oven to 400ºF.